studentenherz/dleraebot/README.md

 $ python main.py
 ```

-in order to save the logs and keep seing them on screen run
+in order to save the logs to a file named `bot.log` and keep seing them on screen run

 ```bash
 $ python main.py 2>&1 | tee -a bot.log